mrjbee/playwall/README.md

 ###Launchers and Launchers format
-Launcher - property file which specify items available in play wall.
-Some of the lauchers threaded as games and available from game menu, some threated as system and available in system menu.
+Launcher - property file which specify items available in PlayWall for execution.
+Some of the lauchers treated as games and available from game menu, some - as system and available in system menu.
 Launcher specify which command to execute when particalar item was choosen.

 ```properties